DharaniIlango/DataScience-Apps/Stock_Comparison_Application/README.md

 2. Open your code editor or IDE.
 3. Create a new file named `README.md`.
 4. Paste the copied code into the file and save it.

-Feel free to customize any sections according to your project's needs, such as the repository link and any additional features or functionalities you wish to highlight!
-If you need further adjustments, let me know!